-AR 250: Women in Arts DC (3)
+AR 250: Women in Arts \AR/DC (3)

 This course explores the work of women artists, patrons, and scholars who have made an impact on the development and understanding of the canon of Western art.

 Beginning in ancient Greece, the course touches upon women in the arts through the twentieth century.
-Fulfills Ursuline Core Curriculum requirement of Art, Art Therapy, or Music.
-DC
+Fulfills Ursuline Core Curriculum Art, Art Therapy, or Music requirement. \AR/DC

-AR 251: Survey Ancient World Art: Prehistory to 1250 WO/DC (3)
+AR 251: Survey Ancient World Art: Prehistory to 1250 \AR/WO/DC (3)

 A survey of world art from 30,000 B.C.E. through 1250 C.E., this course addresses art from Europe, the Mediterranean Basin, the Ancient Near East, Sub-Saharan Africa, and India, as well as the Islamic world.
 Special attention is paid to the relation a work of art has to the culture that produced it, and to the complex roles these objects play in contemporary society.
-This course has a World Culture designation in the Ursuline Core Curriculum.
-WO/DC
+Fulfills Ursuline Core Curriculum Art, Art Therapy, or Music World Culture requirement. \AR/WO/DC

-AR 252: Surveyof Western Art: 1250 to Today DC (3)
+AR 252: Survey of Western Art: 1250 to Today \AR/DC (3)

 This course offers an introductory survey of western art and architecture from 1250 through the 20th century.
 During the course students are introduced to a variety of methods and techniques employed by art historians as they work to understand an art object.
 Special attention is paid to artwork in the collection of the Cleveland Museum of Art and significant architectural works in northeast Ohio.
-Fulfills Ursuline Core Curriculum requirement of Art, Art Therapy, or Music.
-DC
+Fulfills Ursuline Core Curriculum Art, Art Therapy, or Music requirement. \AR/DC

-AR 254: Modern Art DC (3)
+AR 254: Modern Art \AR/DC (3)

 This is a survey of twentieth-century western art from the Fauves through Postmodernism.
 During the course students are introduced to a variety of methods and theoretical approaches employed by art historians as they work to understand an art object.
 Special attention is paid to architecture in Cleveland and art in local collections.
-Fulfills Ursuline Core Curriculum requirement of Art, Art Therapy, or Music.
-DC
+Fulfills Ursuline Core Curriculum Art, Art Therapy, or Music requirement. \AR/DC

-AR 255: Survey of Non Western Art DC (3)
+AR 255: Survey of Non-Western Art \AR/DC (3)

 This course is designed to introduce the student to non-western art through study of the various art forms of other cultures.
 Specific focus in terms of topic, country, or art will vary by semester.
+Fulfills Ursuline Core Curriculum Art, Art Therapy, or Music requirement. \AR/DC

+AR 311: HTML and Web Design I (3)

-Fulfills Ursuline Core Curriculum requirement of Art, Art Therapy, or Music.
-DC concepts and terminology used in web design and on-screen viewing are presented.
+This course explores the basics of web design.
+Students learn the fundamentals of the computer language HTML through creating and previewing web pages.
+The principles concepts and terminology used in web design and on-screen viewing are presented.
 Students create groups of web pages and complete web sites.
 Text editors, Dreamweaver, Photoshop, and the latest Internet search engines are used.

-AR 311: Html & Web Design I (3)

-This course explores the basics of web design.
-Students learn the fundamentals of the computer language HTML through creating and previewing web pages.
-The principles,